jakubtomsu/jakubtomsu.github.io/content/posts/input_in_fixed_timestep.md

 The main difference is that I calculate number of ticks from the accumulator, instead of running a while loop and subtracting delta from the accumulator directly.
 I find this a bit nicer but there isn't much difference.

+> Note: if you use floating point numbers you might run into float cancellation precision issues.
+An alternative is to use 64 bit ints to store nanoseconds directly and do all computations with those.
+And then convert the delta to float later once you need it.
+Thanks to Graphite for telling me about this!

 ## How engines separate update and physics ticks
 It's fairly common for game engines to separate regular ticks and physics ticks.
 For example, unity components have an `Update` function which runs every frame and `FixedUpdate` function which runs 50 times a second (by default) during physics tick.